 A few people also find that topical treatments (such as creams and ointments) and/or a device called a “transcutaneous electrical nerve stimulator” (a TENS machine) offer temporary relief.
 A number of non-drug approaches may help short-circuit physical responses (such as muscle tension) that otherwise would worsen pain: these include cognitive behavioural therapy, yoga, meditation, and simple breathing exercises.

 Numbness, on the other hand, can’t be treated in itself, but there are ways to reduce the risk that it will lead to further problems, such as ulcerations, infections, and falls.
 One type of health professional who can help with numbness is an occupational therapist (OT).
 (If your doctor, hospital, or community health centre can’t connect you with an OT, the Canadian Association of Occupational Therapists website, caot.ca, has a searchable database.)

 For instance, an OT can advise you on how to eliminate tripping hazards in your home (where the majority of falls occur), suggest exercises to improve your balance and stability, and recommend strategies to enable you to do certain tasks more easily—such as using an extra-long shoehorn to put on footwear.
 (You can also find exercises to help with balance at diabetes.ca; search for “How is your balance?”).

 Another measure that can help correct your gait?
-Shitani says, “Using Nordic walking poles improves your balance, posture, and confidence,” while simultaneously increasing the calorie-burning effectiveness over plain walking “by anywhere from 20 to 46 per cent.”
-(Shitani is also an entrepreneur and the founder of Urban Poling, a company that sells walking poles.)
+Shintani says, “Using Nordic walking poles improves your balance, posture, and confidence,” while simultaneously increasing the calorie-burning effectiveness over plain walking “by anywhere from 20 to 46 per cent.”
+(Shintani is also an entrepreneur and the founder of Urban Poling, a company that sells walking poles.)

 For more information on living well with diabetes, including a resistance-exercise program and other resources, visit diabetes.ca.